 Bengal man, sole breadwinner of family, among 4 soldiers

-One of the four soldiers killed in three avalanches in Jammu and Kashmir was from Alipurduar district of West Bengal and he was the sole breadwinner of the family that lives in a closed tea garden, an official of the Border Security Force said on Tuesday.
+The BSF jawan, one of the four soldiers killed in three avalanches in Jammu and Kashmir, was from Alipurduar district of West Bengal and he was the sole breadwinner of the family that lives in a closed tea garden, an official of the Border Security Force said on Tuesday.
 Constable Ganga Bara, 29, died after an avalanche hit a BSF post along the LoC in Kashmir's Naugam sector at around 8:30 pm on Monday.

 The official posted at the Raninagar BSF camp in Alipurduar district said Bara's family live in the closed Mujnai tea garden at Madarihat.
 Soldiers from the Raninagar camp went to Bara's house and informed the family of his death after the bad news came from Kashmir.